 - Pain during sexual activity

-Some medications work to increase vaginal lubrication and relax vaginal muscles, where as others contain testosterone to increase sex drive4 or estrogen to improve sensation, lubrication, and sexual interest.
-A simple balancing of different hormones can also be the solution.
+Some medications work to increase vaginal lubrication and relax vaginal muscles, whereas others contain testosterone to increase sex drive or estrogen to improve sensation, lubrication, and sexual interest.
 Topical libido enhancers are an appealing alternative to oral medications.
 Inconsistent dosing and possible side effects can be eliminated with topical creams that are applied locally to increase sensitivity and blood flow.

-We can prescribe a product called “Scream Cream”.
+One of the products we prescribe is “Scream Cream”.
 This topical solution contains a combination of prescription and non-prescription components described as blood flow enhancers, vasodilators, and sexual stimulation enhancing hormones.
-Although the formulation can be custom tailored to each individual’s needs upon request, one 0.25 mL dose generally contains the following ingredients:
+Although the formulation can be tailored to each individual’s needs, one 0.25 mL dose generally contains the following ingredients:

-- Aminophylline 7.5 mg – a bronchodilator that works in several ways: relaxes the muscles in your lungs and chest to allow greater airflow; decreases the sensitivity of your lungs to allergens and other substances that cause inflammation; and increases the contractions of your diaphragm to draw more air into the lungs for intense breathing.
+- Aminophylline 7.5 mg – a bronchodilator that works in several ways.
+It relaxes the muscles in your lungs and chest to allow greater airflow, decreases the sensitivity of your lungs to allergens and other substances that cause inflammation, increases the contractions of your diaphragm to draw more air into the lungs for intense breathing.
 It is primarily used to treat the symptoms of asthma, bronchitis, and emphysema.

-- Ergoloid Mesylate 0.123 mg – is used to improve cognitive (mental) and self-care functioning in people with symptoms of dementia related to aging or presumed to be related to conditions such as Alzheimer’s disease, and is used in treating symptoms of declined mental capacity wherein it impacts memory, behavioral, and especially mood problems.
+- Ergoloid Mesylate 0.123 mg – used to improve cognitive (mental) and self-care functioning in people with symptoms of dementia related to aging or presumed to be related to conditions such as Alzheimer’s disease.
+It is used in treating symptoms of declined mental capacity wherein it impacts memory, behavioral, and especially mood problems.

-- L-Arginine 15mg – is a nonessential amino acid which: may play an important role in the treatment of cardiovascular disease due to its anti-atherogenic, anti-ischemic, antiplatelet, and antithrombotic properties; is commonly sold as a health supplement claiming to improve vascular health and treat erectile dysfunction in men; and is purported to have similar libido enhancing effects on women.
+- L-Arginine 15mg – is a nonessential amino acid which may play an important role in the treatment of cardiovascular disease, due to its anti-atherogenic, anti-ischemic, antiplatelet, and antithrombotic properties.
+It is commonly sold as a health supplement claiming to improve vascular health and treat erectile dysfunction in men, and is purported to have similar libido enhancing effects on women.

 - Pentoxifylline 12.5mg – causes changes in your blood that help improve blood flow, which helps your blood carry oxygen to your tissues and organs.
 It is used to improve blood flow and reduce certain symptoms of a condition called intermittent claudication.
 It is also purported to have similar libido enhancing effects on women.

 - Sildenafil Citrate 2.5mg – relaxes muscles and increases blood flow to particular areas of the body.
-Sildenafil is used to treat erectile dysfunction (impotence) in men, and is purported to have similar vasodialation effects on clitoral artery blood flow.
+Sildenafil is used to treat Erectile Dysfunction in men, and is purported to have similar vasodialation effects on clitoral artery blood flow.